List of placeholder names: Latvian

+Lithuanian

+Vardenis Pavardenis, feminine Vardenė Pavardenė, is a placeholder in Lithuania, derived from the words for 'name' and 'surname' rather than from genuine names.

 Lojban

 The constructed language Lojban uses the series brodV (namely broda, brode, brodi, brodo, brodu), ko'V (namely ko'a, ko'e, ko'i, ko'o, ko'u) and fo'V (namely fo'a, fo'e, fo'i, fo'o, fo'u) as pro-forms with explicitly assigned antecedents.
 However, Lojban speakers had begun to use them as placeholder words, especially in technical discussions on the language.
 To distinguish both uses, some special markers were created to unambiguously differentiate between anaphoric and metasyntactic usage.